seelabs/seelabs.github.io/about.md

   creditlink: http://www.flickr.com/photos/mikebaird/398077070/
 ---

-Seelab teaches computers to tell us interesting things about images and videos.
-You can hire us to build solutions for you or (if you're a computer vision expert yourself) you are welcome to use our free tools to solve your own problems.
+At Seelab we love solving computer vision problems.
+Our first project is Vision Spreadsheet.
+You are welcome to use it for free.
+You can also hire us to build solutions for you.

 ## Seelabs is all about: